 Best javascript Destructuring assignment tutorials and examples

-You can check my previous posts on es6 another post.
+You can check my previous posts on ES6 in another post:

-This is a syntax change to extract the data from objects or arrays or nested iterable objects and assign them to variables.
+Destructuring assignment is a syntax change to extract data from objects, arrays, or nested iterable objects and assign them to variables.

 let [variables] = array / object / nestedobject;

-Arrays/objects can be a break and destruct, and assign each part to each corresponding variable on the left side of the equal sign.
+Arrays/objects can be broken and destructured, assigning each part to corresponding variables on the left side of the equal sign.

-Here Variables are already existed or can be created using let, const, and var keywords.
+Here, variables are either already existing or can be created using let, const, and var keywords.

-Declared and initialized an array with two values.
+Let’s consider an example where we have declared and initialized an array with two values:

 let arrayExample = ["destructuring", "assignment"]